Frequently Asked Questions about BGAN Equipment and Services

 Using the BGAN web interface or the BGAN Launchpad software, when you ‘Register with the network’ you’re registering with the wide beam and are able to make and receive voice calls.
 When you open a ‘Data session’ to connect to the internet, you’re connecting with a narrow spot beam.

-Yes, and many are doing just this.
+With the sole exception of the polar regions, yes, and many are doing just this.

 Yes, even on the open ocean.
 We recommend the auto-pointing BGAN MCD-4800 case as an excellent global Wi-Fi hotspot.
 If ocean travel is stable, even fixed terminals such as the Hughes 9202 or Explorer 510 would work.
 These BGAN terminals have fairly wide angle signal locks, where a terminal may be off by more than 10 degrees and still maintain connectivity.
 Please note, Inmarsat has created FleetBroadband which uses the same BGAN network using well-designed sea-worthy antennas.

 Yes.
 Ground Control will ship to any country and we can use your preferred shipping carrier (UPS, FedEx, DHL) using your account number with those shippers.
 You can also use any international freight-forwarding service to ship to any destination.
 Please contact a Ground Control sales representative for more information.

 Yes, user manuals for all our BGAN products are located on their respective product pages.